 "The MFW grant is special in that it recognizes an aspect of my work that is at the core of who I am and what I am trying to accomplish."—a grantee

 The foundation gives grants of $500-$1500 to individual women writers and visual artists whose work exhibits feminist values.
 These awards encourage and validate creative women who may not receive recognition from other granting agencies.
 The Fund relies on a volunteer Board of Directors and carefully chosen judges who collaborate in making awards.

-Applications are received January 1-31 each year. fiction and visual art are awarded in even years, nonfiction and poetry in odd years.
+Applications are received January 1-31 each year.
+Fiction, mixed genre, and visual art are awarded in even years, nonfiction and poetry in odd years.
 The required application and guidelines are available here.